 - Why build a portfolio of quantified strategies

-The point with diversification is to have strategies offset each other, but still making a positive return.
+The point with diversification is to have strategies offset each other but still make a positive return.

 Thus, when your strategy stops working, you are prepared.
 It’s not likely that all your strategies fail you at the same time if you are properly diversified.